IshitaGopal/TelegramProject/README.md

 foo@bar:~$ ./collect_all_messages.py --channel_input nytimes
 ```

- The script creates a folder with the same name as the channel which is stored in the chat_data root directory.
+ The script creates a folder with the same name as the channel in which all the json files are stored.
+The chanel directory is stored in the chat_data root directory (see congig.py).
+The API Keys are stored as enviroment variables and are imported from the congig.py file.

  ```
- Eg path chat_data/nytimes/nytimes_1.json
+ Eg json path: chat_data/nytimes/nytimes_1.json
 ```